tufailshah786/showing-ground-truth-Horizontal-BBox/README.md

 step 3: open the command prompt and then go to the extract folder "showing-ground-truth-Horizontal-BBox-main\ground-truth" by writing this command "cd C:\showing-ground-truth-Horizontal-BBox-main\ground-truth"

-step 4: write command "python xml_to_csv.py" and you will get ground truth images in test folder
+step 4: write command "python xml_to_csv.py" and you will get csv file in "ground-truth" folder